SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Supported_system_data_storage_architectures/Dedicated_clustered_storage.md

 ![Recommended setup: DataMiner, Cassandra, and OpenSearch hosted on dedicated machines](~/user-guide/images/Recommended-Setup-1.png)<br>
 *Recommended on-premises setup: DataMiner, Cassandra, and OpenSearch hosted on dedicated machines*

 In a development environment with **limited load**, it is possible to host DataMiner, Cassandra, and OpenSearch on **one Windows machine**.
 In this case, OpenSearch and DataMiner must be installed on a separate disk or partition.
 However, note that this is not recommended for normal production environments.
+For Cassandra it is recommended to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) as only old versions of Cassandra (< 4.x) are supported on Windows.
+Keep in mind that with [Storage as a Service (STaaS)](xref:STaaS) you can save out a lot of CPU and memory.
+Especially for smaller setups.

 ![Development setup: DataMiner, Cassandra, and OpenSearch hosted on the same machine](~/user-guide/images/Development-setup-DataMiner-Cassandra-and-OpenSearch.png)<br>
 *Development setup: DataMiner, Cassandra, and OpenSearch hosted on the same machine*